Leofranco224/MoveBudget.API/README.md

 ---

-## Próximos Passos
+## Next Steps

-✅ CRUD completo de despesas
+✅ Complete Expense CRUD

-✅ Implementar autenticação JWT com Refresh Token
+✅ Implement JWT authentication with Refresh Token

-🔲 Testes unitários com xUnit
+🔲 Unit testing with xUnit

-🔲 Deploy em Azure App Service
+🔲 Deploy to Azure App Service

-🔲 Integração com API de câmbio para conversão automática
+🔲 Integration with a currency exchange API for automatic conversion